 - A square has all its sides equal to 5cm, and all the angles are at 90°.

 - An equilateral triangle has all three sides equal to 10cm and angles measure to 60°.

 - A regular pentagon has 5 equal sides and all the interior angles measures to 108 degrees.

-A polygon that has an irregular shape, that means, the sides and angles of the polygon are not equal.
+A polygon with an irregular shape.
+It means the sides and angles of the polygon are not equal.

 In a convex polygon, the measure of the interior angle is less than 180 degrees.
 It is exactly opposite to the concave polygon.
 The vertices of a convex polygon are always outwards.